 Armed Forces Support

-The Rangers Charity Foundation has a long and proud tradition of working with services related charities and was a joint signatory, along with the Club, to the Armed Forces Covenant in 2016, receiving the Armed Forces Covenant Employer Recognition Scheme’s Silver Award from the Ministry of Defence a year later in 2017.
+The Rangers Charity Foundation has a long and proud tradition of working with services related charities and was a joint signatory, along with the Club, to the Armed Forces Covenant in 2016.

 The Foundation has donated over £180,000 in cash to armed forces and veterans’ charities to date, as well as significant in-kind support.
 Donations have included over £57,000 to veterans’ charity Erskine and £40,000 to ABF The Soldiers’ Charity, as well as donations ranging from £5,000 - £7,500 to many others such as Combat Stress, Poppyscotland, RNRMC, AA Veterans Support and the RAF Benevolent Fund.

-Our Armed Forces Fund selects services-related charities to work with each season and for season 2018/19 the Foundation chose to support SSAFA, Poppyscotland and the Coming Home Centre in Govan.
+Our Armed Forces Fund selects services-related charities to work with each season and for season 2019/20 the Foundation has chosen to support SSAFA, Erskine, the Coming Home Centre in Govan and Bravehound.
+Thanks to the support of our fans, the Foundation aims to raise £10,000, which will be split equally between the charities.

 The Coming Home Centre